18 Tips and Examples to Write a HARO / Connectively Pitch

 Second, you reinforce the idea that you'd like there to be more of a relationship than just this single exchange of information.
 When you make yourself visible and available without harassing the journalist, you can make yourself valued.

-HARO gives you the option of using the in-system messaging for your pitches, or to send them via email directly to the journalist.
+Connectively gives you the option of using the in-system messaging for your pitches, or to send them via email directly to the journalist.
 Both options work.
-Some people prefer HARO's system because it's easy for an email to get lost.
+Some people prefer Connectively's system because it's easy for an email to get lost.
 Others don't really care to check HARO and live out of their email.

 14. Remember Who You've Worked With